Australia’s best bank accounts in 2026

 Transaction accounts are bank accounts you use for your day-to-day spending and banking needs.
 They come with a debit card that you can use to make in-person and online purchases.
 But not all accounts offer the same value.
 Some might charge monthly fees, while others may offer incentives like fee-free banking, cashback on purchases, or international fee waivers.

 To help you decide, Canstar’s researchers have assessed and rated transactions accounts on our database.
 These transaction accounts are rated daily and the top accounts with a 5-Star Rating are awarded based on their price and features.
-As of 4 December 2025, we have given a 5-Star Rating to 11 transaction accounts on Canstar’s database.
-Of these 11, four let you earn interest on your balance, and none charge a monthly account-keeping fee.
+As of 02 April 2026, we have given a 5-Star Rating to 11 transaction accounts on Canstar’s database.
+Of these 11, four let you earn interest on your balance, and nine don’t charge any monthly account-keeping fee.
+Commonwealth Bank charges a $4 monthly account fee, and Westpac charges a $5 monthly account fee, but these fees are waived if you meet certain conditions.

 Expert picks: 5-Star Rated bank accounts for high transactors